Neuroinfectious Diseases Research Workshop: Advancing Translational Science and Clinical Research Innovation

 JC and Polyoma Viruses

-Chair: Dr. Irene Cortese (Director, Experimental Immunotherapeutics Unit, NINDS)
+Chairs: Dr. Irene Cortese (Director, Experimental Immunotherapeutics Unit, NINDS) & Dr. C. Sabrina Tan (Associate Professor of Medicine, University of Iowa)

 Speakers

-• Dr. Sasha Gupta (Assistant Professor of Neurology, UCSF), Engineered VST for treatment of PML
+• Dr. Sasha Gupta (Assistant Professor of Neurology, UCSF), Development of an Off-the-shelf Engineered Anti-JCV VP1 TCR Based Therapy for Dominant Class I Alleles

-• Dr. Aron Lukacher (Professor, Department of Cell and Biological Systems and Department of Pathology and Laboratory Medicine, One Health Microbiome Center, Penn State Medical Center): Insights into role of antibody response in JCV pathophysiology and/or evaluation of potential for antiviral effect of IV Brincidofovir from MuPyV model;
+• Dr. Aron Lukacher (Professor, Department of Cell and Biological Systems and Department of Pathology and Laboratory Medicine, One Health Microbiome Center, Penn State Medical Center): CD4 T Cell Deficiency Underlies Emergence of Antibody-Escape Polyomavirus Variant

 10:00–11:30 AM